microsoft/playwright/docs/src/codegen.md

 #### Load authenticated state

 Run with `--load-storage` to consume the previously loaded storage from the `auth.json`.
 This way, all [cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies) and [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) will be restored, bringing most web apps to the authenticated state without the need to login again.
-This means you can can continue generating tests from the logged in state.
+This means you can continue generating tests from the logged in state.

 ```bash js
 npx playwright codegen --load-storage=auth.json github.com/microsoft/playwright